-(A) The department of aging or its designee shall do all of the following in accordance with Chapter 119. of the Revised Code:
+(A) Subject to section 173.381 of the Revised Code, the department of aging or its designee shall do all of the following in accordance with Chapter 119. of the Revised Code:

-(1) Certify a person or government entity to provide community-based long-term care services under a program the department administers if the person or government entity satisfies the requirements for certification established by rules adopted under division (B) of this section and pays the fee, if any, established by rules adopted under division (G) of this section;
+(1) Certify a provider to provide community-based long-term care services under a program the department administers if the provider satisfies the requirements for certification established by rules adopted under division (B) of this section and pays the fee, if any, established by rules adopted under division (G) of this section;

-(2) When required to do so by rules adopted under division (B) of this section, take one or more of the following disciplinary actions against a person or government entity certified under division (A)(1) of this section:
+(2) When required to do so by rules adopted under division (B) of this section, take one or more of the following disciplinary actions against a provider certified under division (A)(1) of this section:

 (a) Issue a written warning;